sous-chefs/sc-mongodb/mongodb/README.md

     members of a cluster.
 * `mongodb[:shard_name]` - Name of a shard, default is "default"
 * `mongodb[:sharded_collections]` - Define which collections are sharded
+* `mongodb[:key_file]` - Contents of the keyFile used for internal communication between authenticated instances

 # USAGE: